kramiv/RemoteProjectRemo/README.md

 # RemoteProjectRemo
 Remote github repository for my personal projects.

+todo:

+figure out deployment strategies with apps that use Scala.
+I can either build a local app and take screenshots or record a video demo or deploy it somehow.
+Maybe find some scala.js app to do first.

 I will be figuring out a way to deploy some basic websites that will be easier to look at than this repo.

 I think I want to learn scala and try to deploy a full-stack app using just scala and aws. something primarily with those. probably start with just read and click functionality.
 Maybe I could somehow incorporate Redis for cache handling as well?